 Kentucky judges, personnel with the Department for Community Based Services and volunteers for the Kentucky Citizen Foster Care Review Boards and Court Appointed Special Advocates will be exempt.

 The training seminar is also available to people actively involved in dependency, neglect and abuse cases.
 Registration is open to Citizen Foster Care Review Board members, Department of Community Based Services staff, and CASA workers.
-Up to 6.8 hours of Continuing Education Units approved by the Kentucky Board of Social Workers are available.

 The training curriculum gives a child’s attorney an overview of Kentucky statutory and case law.
 The course also focuses on the federal law that requires reasonable efforts to keep families together and provide children with safe and permanent homes.